Shelter & Protection

 We rely on donations and community support to keep our shelter gear stocked.
 Here's how you can contribute:

-• Donate new or gently used tents, tarps, sleeping bags, and backpacks
+• Donate new or gently used tarps, sleeping bags, ground mats, and backpacks

 • Sponsor a seasonal survival kit